Jack Ryan (politician): Campaign demise

 Ryan married actress Jeri Ryan (née Zimmerman) in 1991; together they have a son, Alex Ryan, born 1994.
-They divorced in 1999 in California, and the records of the divorce were open but their custody documents were sealed at their mutual request.
+They divorced in 1999 in California, and the records of the divorce were open but their custody documents were sealed at their joint request.
 Five years later, when Ryan's Senate campaign began, the Chicago Tribune newspaper and WLS-TV, the local ABC affiliate, sought to have the records released.
 On March 3, 2004, several of Ryan's GOP primary opponents urged release of the records.
-Both Ryan and his wife had agreed to make their divorce records public, but not make the custody records public, claiming that the custody records could be harmful to their son if released.
+Both Ryan and his wife had agreed to make their divorce records public but keep the custody records sealed, claiming that their release could be harmful to their son.
 On March 16, 2004, Ryan won the GOP primary with 36 percent to 23 percent against businessman and perennial political candidate Jim Oberweis, who came in second.
 Obama won the Democratic primary, with 53 percent to 23 percent against Dan Hynes, who came in second.

-On March 29, 2004, Los Angeles Superior Court Judge Robert Schnider ruled that several of the Ryans' custody records should be opened to the public.
+On March 29, 2004, Los Angeles Superior Court Judge Robert Schnider ruled that several of the Ryans' custody records should be opened to the public despite the parties' mutual agreement to keep the records sealed.
 The following week, on April 2, 2004, Barack Obama called on Democrats not to inject them into the campaign.
 The Ryan campaign characterized Obama's stance as hypocritical because people they alleged to be Obama's backers had been emailing reports about the divorce records before Judge Schnider's decision and urging the press to seek to open them.

 In May 2004, a Chicago Tribune poll found Ryan trailing Obama 52% to 30%.
 On June 22, 2004, after receiving a report from the referee, Judge Schnider released the files that were deemed consistent with the interests of Ryan's young child.
 In those files, Jeri Ryan alleged that Jack Ryan had wanted her to perform sexual acts with him in public in sex clubs in New York City, New Orleans, and Paris, but no sex occurred.
-Jeri Ryan described one as "a bizarre club with cages, whips and other apparatus hanging from the ceiling."
+Jeri Ryan described one as "a bizarre club with cages, whips and other apparatus hanging from the ceiling".
 The decision to release these files generated much controversy because it went against both parents' direct request, and because it reversed the earlier decision to seal the papers in the best interest of the child, who had special needs.
 On the same day, Jim Oberweis, Ryan's defeated opponent in the GOP primary, commented that if the allegations were true, "it would end the candidacy."

 Ryan's campaign indeed ended less than a week after the custody records were opened, and Ryan officially filed the documentation to withdraw on July 29, 2004.
 The same party leaders who called for Ryan's resignation chose Alan Keyes as Ryan's replacement in the race; Keyes lost to Obama, 27% to 70%.